neumino/thinky/documentation.md

     timezone: <timezone> // like '+00:00'
 }
 ```
+The returned type is defined by the `timeFormat` option set in the `thinky` module.
+The local timezone is not saved if you
+use native objects for the moment.

 When an object with the field `_type` is passed, the enforce field will be use to overwrite the global settings for enforcing the schema